DOAJ/doaj/cms/pages/legal/code-of-conduct.md

 ---

-# Code of conduct and zero tolerance policy

 At DOAJ, we foster a welcoming and inclusive community for everyone.
 Our code of conduct and zero tolerance policy help us create an environment where you feel comfortable and valued.

 ## What this policy covers

-Our policy applies to all kinds of communication within our community or the spaces we create.
-They cover interactions among our team, volunteers, ambassadors, and individuals involved in events, activities and projects initiated or organised by us.
+Our policy applies to all communication within our community or the spaces we create.
+It covers interactions among our team, volunteers, ambassadors, and individuals involved in events, activities and projects initiated or organised by us.
 This includes:

 - Communication via email or social media
 - Participation in webinars and events organised by us